 Rule #2 - You Have to Entertain Them to Reach Them

 Millennials and Gen Z like reference jokes.
 Humor is an integral part of Gen Z culture.
-And now more than ever, we live in a visually driven media space.
-Therefore, content like Memes are ideal cornerstones in communicating with this generation.
+And now more than ever, we live in a visually-driven media space.
+Therefore, content such as memes are ideal cornerstones in communicating with this generation.
 They speak and communicate amongst themselves through memes and emoji's, so if you can entertain them with both your content and dialogue, you make your brand more relatable.

 Rule #3 - Video is King

 Video is the essence of media in the modern world.
 And while traditional media (like television), will likely continue to be a huge media outlet for the foreseeable future, traditional advertising has already lost its dominance.
 It's not television commercials, but social, interactive, and fun video content on social media that resonates with this generation more than any other form of media.
 Video is the most powerful tool in a digital marketers' arsenal and is at the core of effective social media content creation.

 Because they were born and raised in an era where internet access has always existed, Gen Z heavily researches products before they buy them.
 From Google to Wikipedia, they comb the internet and its seemingly endless stream of information and are constantly informing themselves on things that pique their interest.
 So when it comes to your brand, you need to have lots of informative content to engage and educate the Gen Z consumer about your product and its benefits.